xiaohan2012/xiaohan2012.github.io/_posts/2015-10-15-enron-dataset.md

 [ORA](http://www.casos.cs.cmu.edu/projects/ora/) is a dynamic network analysis toolkit for assessing and comparing complex network data that changes over time.

-- Number of *stong components* reached its peak during the crisis(P13 - P14, Figure 3)
+- Number of *strong components* reached its peak during the crisis(P13 - P14, Figure 3)
 - *Disparity*(measured by betweenness and degree centralization) in employee’s communication control raised and reached its peak in December 2001, This indicates a more diverse communication network.(P - P14 - P15, Figure 4)
-- Number of email instances *received* per rank show similar patterns(P16 Figure 7), while for *sent*, different patterns for different ranks(senioir management sent the most emails)(P17 Figure 8)
+- Number of email instances *received* per rank show similar patterns(P16 Figure 7), while for *sent*, different patterns for different ranks(senior management sent the most emails)(P17 Figure 8)
 - Different rank group show different *upward/downward/lateral* communication patterns across time(P220 and onwards)

 Though the data is not publicly available, there are still some interesting insights on the dataset.